Pedestrian Council of Australia

 Scruby is often quoted in Australian media on matters relating to road safety.
-The WCA achieves a high media profile by choosing issues and taking a controversial position, such as calling for more point-to-point and mobile speed cameras, and increased fines for pedestrians.
+The PCA achieves a high media profile by choosing issues and taking a controversial position, such as calling for more point-to-point and mobile speed cameras, and increased fines for pedestrians.
+Concerns about the use of e-mobility devices was presented by the ABC as a "significant issue for pedestrian safety, based solely on a comment by Mr Scruby", resulting in an ABC Ombudsman investigation finding a breach of standards and the issue of a correction.